Logout

 But to answer your question, we believe that the best -- most accessible, highest production values, and most affordable (free) -- source is the set of videos produced by the Commission for the Las Vegas Centennial: The City of Las Vegas.
 This is an epic series of roughly 90-minute episodes that explore the history of the city decade by decade; they're released every year in conjunction with Las Vegas' birthday, May 15.

 And just about when your husband has watched them all, The City of Las Vegas: The Eighties will be released on the city's 121st birthday.
-By then, he should be making plans to visit again.
+By then, he should be an expert and making plans to visit again.

 No part of this answer may be reproduced or utilized in any form or by any means, electronic or mechanical, without the written permission of the publisher.